devsozluk/devsozluk/packages/ui/README.md

 ## Usage

-BEach component in this library can be imported separately.
+Each component in this library can be imported separately.
 For example, for the Button component:

 ```jsx
 import { Button } from '@devsozluk/ui';